-Section 80G offers tax exemption on amounts that are donated towards charitable organisations registered with the government of India.
-However, the number of charitable trusts running in the country is huge and as such distinguishing between genuine organisations and those that are fake becomes an exceedingly difficult task.
-For this purpose, government of India has made it mandatory for charitable organisations to register with the Income Tax Department.
-Tax rebate under section 80G is rolled out to taxpayers only when donations towards these registered charitable organisations are made.
+Section 80G offers tax exemption on amounts that are donated towards charitable organizations registered with government of India.
+Tax rebate under section 80G is rolled out to taxpayers only when donations towards these registered charitable organizations are made.

 Following are some of the most significant donations that are exempted from tax under section 80G:

-- Any fund set up by the government for relief in case of various natural calamities like the Gujarat earthquake or the Tsunami floods
+- Any fund set up by the government for relief in case of various natural calamities.

-- Donations to approved organisations that indulge in research functions
+- Donations to approved organizations that indulge in research functions.

 What Financial Transactions are Exempt from Tax, under Section 80GGA of the Income Tax Act?